GianlucaGuarini/OSXKeyboard/README.md

 # OSXKeyboard
-Go helper to detect the global keypress events on OSX
+Go helper to detect the global keypress events on OSX, it requires the root permissions enabled

-__IMPORTANT: this project is a work in progress DO NOT USE IT!__

 # Installation